ExpressLRS/Docs/docs/software/loan-model.md

     No longer is he destined to be running to the bando and back again fetching downed quads.
 You can use the "Loan Model" feature and lend him one of your models!

+    **This is deprecated and removed in ExpressLRS 3.4.0 in favor of the new Binding Procedures.
+See the [binding](../quick-start/binding.md) page for details.**

 ## How to "Loan Model"

 ### On the lenders handset